-What Is The New Standard Rental Lease Agreement In Ontario?
+What is the New Standard Rental Lease Agreement in Ontario?

-As you know, every landlord and tenant relationship is usually cemented by signing a lease agreement, which details how use and management of the rental property will occur.
+As you know, every landlord and tenant relationship is usually cemented by signing a lease agreement, which details how the use and management of the rental property will occur.
 Until 2018, these lease agreements were structured by each individual landlord, and this led to confusion in many landlord-tenant relationships.

 As of April 30, 2018, however, the Ontario government passed legislation that requires all landlords to use a standard lease form when doing private residential rentals.